sharmaeklavya2/packing-game/readme.md

 # Packing Game

 This is a 2D geometric bin-packing game that can be played in the browser.
-This game is currently a minimal prototype.

 ## How to play

-Drag-and-drop rectangles from the left side (arena) to the minimum number of bins on the right side.
+Drag-and-drop rectangles from the left side (arena) into the minimum number of bins on the right side.

 ## How to contribute